GitMje/gitmje.github.io/_posts/2021-03-01-git-naming-conventions.md

 - `(short-description)` is a phrase that is small and kebab-case, meaning it is all lower case with zero or more dash separators, such as `recursive-loop-fix`.
 - `(release-id)` is a release identifier such as a semantic version number or date based.

-### Topic branches
+### Some places where teams have issues

-Not everyone likes the term `topic` as a generalized way of referring to a bug or a feature, but it does make things a bit simplier.
+1. Not everyone likes the term `topic` as a generalized way of referring to a bug or a feature, but it does make things a bit simplier.
+Decide as a team how you want to approach `topic` branches.
+2. Often team members accidently use `users` sometime and `user` others, which results in duplicate folders in these tools.
+I typically advise to use the singular case as `feature`, `bug`, etc are all singular case as well.
+3. Case matters, so `Feature` and `feature` will similarily result in duplicate folders.
+This comes down to being disciplined on naming and using scripting for building branches where you can.

 I hope that this will help in organizing your git repos.